Yaohan: Indonesia

 In 1992, Yaohan opened its first branch in Indonesia at Plaza Atrium, a shopping center in the Segitiga Senen superblock, Central Jakarta.
-Opening on 21 August 1992, the 3-storey store was 100% managed and owned by PT.
-Suryaraya Mantap Utama, being supported with a US$10 million investment from Yaohan International Company Limited, which also licensed branding, distribution, and basic training.
+Opening on 21 August 1992, the 3-storey store was 100% managed and owned by PT Suryaraya Mantaputama (co-owned by Suhartoyo, T.P.
+Rachmat, Djoko Soedjatmiko and Ali Santoso), being supported with a US$10 million investment from Yaohan International Company Limited, which also licensed branding, distribution, and basic training.
 After the Plaza Atrium branch, there were plans to open a second branch in Mal Kelapa Gading 2, although it was instead replaced with a Sogo.
 This outlet closed in early 1995, due to its inconspicuous location being unattractive for its target customers, resulting in rapid loss.
 It has since been replaced by Matahari, a local department store chain.
 A few unrelated supermarkets under the name Macan Yaohan also opened since 1985 in Medan, although all locations had since closed in 2015.

 Decline

 When the company faced financial difficulties, it was split into two companies, one in Japan and with the overseas part headquartered in Hong Kong, in a bid to survive.
 The group was traded on the Hong Kong Stock Exchange as Yaohan International Company Limited until 11 August 1998.
 Through a combination of the 1997 Asian financial crisis and the stagnation of the Japanese retail market, however, the group declared bankruptcy with 161 billion yen of debts.
 It was the biggest postwar failure in Japan's retail sector at the time.
-The super-market chain asked for protection from creditors under Japan's Corporate Rehabilitation Law on 18 September 1997.
+Already at a "financial dead-end", the super-market chain asked for protection from creditors under Japan's Corporate Rehabilitation Law on 18 September 1997.
 Many outlets were closed.

-In March 2000, Yaohan in Japan was bought by ÆON Group and changed its name to Maxvalu Tokai; most of the stores in Hong Kong were also overtaken by ÆON and became JUSCO.
+In December 1997, Yaohan in Japan was bought by ÆON Group and changed its name to Maxvalu Tokai; most of the stores in Hong Kong were also overtaken by ÆON and became JUSCO.
 Other stores in the US were bought by Maruwa, Mitsuwa, and Marukai, the latter two based in Los Angeles.
 Stores in Canada were bought by The President Group, a Taiwanese company.

 A former Yaohan department store in Macau is operating under the trading name New Yaohan (新八佰伴), operated by Yaohan International Company Limited in Hong Kong which is owned by STDM (controlled by Stanley Ho) and no longer has a connection with the Wada family.
 Yaohan Best has been renamed as Best Denki.